The Little Vampire (book series): Humans

 Klara Brunner and her father Michael, a professor, live in an old, sealed-off villa.
 Klara suffers from a gentically inherited skin condition which renders her severely sensitive, especially to sunlight; her mother had the same sickness and died from it.
 In his search for a cure for his daughter, Michael encountered Anna, who incidentally fulfilled the requirements for alleviating the symptoms whenever she drinks Klara's blood, thereby also giving Anna what she needs.
-Because of the sickness' similarity to vampirism, both Brunner's have collected a huge number of fictional and non-fictional, and in some cases quite rare, literary works about vampires.
+Because of the sickness' similarity to vampirism, the Brunners have collected a huge number of fictional and non-fictional, and in some cases quite rare, literary works about vampires.
 Upon Anna's invitation, Anton spends part of his summer holidays after his parents' separation with the Brunners while he considers which course his life shall take.